-> If a member fails to perform any of the published obligations (to be determined) of membership, he or she will be given a written warning and a time period for improvement.
-If the obligation remains unmet at the end of the warning period, the student will be subject to further disciplinary action by the Faculty Council, which may include dismissal from the chapter.
+If a member fails to perform any of the published obligations (to be determined) of membership, they will be given a written warning and a time period for improvement.
+If the obligation remains unmet at the end of the warning period, the student will be subject to further disciplinary action by the Chapter Advisor(s), which may include dismissal from the chapter.

-> Violation of the law or school regulations can result in dismissal of a member.
+Violation of the law or school regulations can result in dismissal of a member.

 Offenders of the school conduct code (such as use of profanity, failure to comply, unexcused absence, excessive tardiness, etc.) will receive written warning notification.
 A conference may be requested by either party (NJHS Adviser(s), student, or parent).
 If the member is involved in violation of the school conduct code, the member may be considered for dismissal.

 If a member’s marking period average falls below the local chapter standard for a marking period he/she will be given a written warning and time period for improvement equal to one marking period.
 If the member’s marking period average remains below the local chapter’s standard at the end of the warning period, the student will be subject to further disciplinary action by the Chapter Advisor(s) that may include dismissal from the chapter.